How To Buy a Car from a Private Seller

 When you buy a car from a private seller, you have lots of options.
 Platforms like AutoTrader and Craigslist have thousands of listings from every make and model.
 New, used, vintage, classic–no matter what you’re looking for, you’ll often find a great selection.

-The cons of buying a car from a private seller
+Buying a car from a private seller: The cons

 Private car sales also have a handful of risks that you need to be aware of before you start your search.